-If you are looking for support of a particular Christian view of Gay, Lesbian, Bi-sexual or Transgender issues, whether for or against, this site is not for you.
-It is designed to help all persons of the monotheiastic religions, i.e. Judaism, Christianity and Muslamic, whatever their orientation or views, to examine what we believe we know both biologically and biblically about these issues.
-I happened to be raised in a Christian home.
-I am most familiar with it and I will therefore address these issues as a Christian.
-However, many of the roots of Christianity reflect notions already addressed in what we call the Old Testament.
-Therefore, I hope these pages also will be of some interest and benefit to Jews, Muslims and those of other religions or of no religious identification.
+If you are looking for support for a particular Christian view of Gay, Lesbian, Bi-sexual or Transgender issues, whether for or against, this site is not for you.
+It is designed to help all persons of the mono-theistic religions, i.e. Judaism, Christianity, and Islam, and all others, whatever their orientation or views, to stimulate discussion on the topic, to examine what we believe we know religiously, biologically and biblically about these issues.

 The Good Samaritan VAN GOGH